SeanHollen/How-Java-Is-Verbose/README.md

 }
 ```

 Unlike passing objects in through the constructor, each item is labeled, eg, "Benjamin" is labeled "firstName" so we know what it is.

-Some IDEs create artificial labels which are not actually part of the code.
+When passing arguments into a function/constructor, some IDEs (like IntelliJ) create [parameter hints](https://www.jetbrains.com/help/webstorm/viewing-method-parameter-information.html): artificial labels which are not actually part of the code.
 When your IDE has to insert phantom text to make your code readable, that's a code smell for poor language design.

 The ability to create JSON objects puts JS/TS, in my opinion, far above Java.